VR-25/acc/README.md

 If you use both, simultaneously - you get the best of both worlds.
 On top of that, if you enable the cooldown cycle, it'll give you even more benefits.

-Anyway, while the battery is happy in the 3700-4100 mV range, the optimal voltage for [the greatest] longevity is said\* to be ~3920 mV.

-If you're leaving your phone plugged in for extended periods of time, that's the voltage limit to aim for.

 Ever wondered why lithium ion batteries aren't sold fully charged?
 They're usually ~40-60% charged.
 Why is that?
 Keeping a battery fully drained, almost fully drained or 70%+ charged for a long times, leads to significant (permanent) capacity loss

 Putting it all together in practice...

-Night/heavy-duty profile: keep capacity within 40-60% and/or voltage around ~3920 mV
+Night/heavy-duty profile: keep capacity within 40-60% and/or voltage around ~3900 mV

 Day/regular profile: max capacity: 75-80% and/or voltage no higher than 4100 mV